qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 Binary quantization is an extreme case of scalar quantization.
 This feature lets you represent each vector component as a single bit, effectively reducing the memory footprint by a **factor of 32**.

-At the same time, binary quantization is the fastest quantization method, as it allows to perform vector comparison using just a few CPU instructions.
+This is the fastest quantization method, since it lets you perform a vector comparison with a few CPU instructions.

 It can achieve up to **40x** speedup compared to the original vectors.